-Okay, so I’ve been told I’m a little more “off kilter” than most, and over the years I built my company on the unique differences that makes me, well, me: Mar Jennings.
+Okay, so I’ve been told I’m a little more “off kilter” than most, and over the years I built my company on the unique differences that make me, well, me—Mar Jennings.
 It took a while to fully embrace the idea of allowing myself to build on my creativity, but when I did the Mar Jennings the brand was born.
 Since then I always try to pull out creative and interesting ways to rethink, repurpose and redesign the traditional, using my own home as inspiration and perhaps sometimes even a laboratory of creations.
-I always try to stay away from the cookie cutter styles and break the molds that conforms us to the norm.
+I always try to stay away from the cookie cutter styles and break the molds that conform us to the norm.

 This project is so simple and can be done with just about any matching set of containers.

 - A matched set of planters

 - A package of moss

 • Start by taking one planter and filling it with soil.
 Then take one plant, divide in half, and place ½ on each side of this planter.

 • Leave a space in the middle to accommodate the matching planter on top lying on its side.
 The idea here is to have your plant grow to cascade down to the sides; the center will be covered with the planter.